News

 2

-Deepak N. over 12 years ago
+Deepak N. about 13 years ago

 I am from Pharmacy background, reading the awesome article and interesting comment and professor A. Huges sentence "You can measure with precision a very inaccurate results!"
 I thought God! why I didnt go for Physics instead?
 Good Going guys you people made highly inactive 'Neutrinos' highly reactive to our neurons in brain and feel them in Mumbai, India.
 Thanks!